The estimated reading time for this post is 436 seconds

 Ogilvy on Advertising – David Ogilvy.
 Everything that we do whether we realise it at the time or not builds on or is a derivative of the work of people who have gone before us.
 Reading Ogilvy on Advertising early in my agency career brought that home as I continually saw ideas redressed and polished for new audiences.
 For instance, some of the posts that I have written here to do with the ethics of social media mirror the same level of respect that Ogilvy had for the audience of his advertisement campaigns.

-Those were mine ten books, I hope to add to this list rather than remaining static.
+Those were my ten books, I hope to add to this list rather than remaining static.
 What ten books have influenced you?
 More book related content here.